Share This Post

 The deputy then authored a police report with a false accounting of what happened.
 However, the police report made little sense.
 It claimed that the client turned around in the deputy’s direction with his cell phone in hand.
 The deputy claimed he feared that the cell phone could be used as a weapon.
 The deputy further claimed that he saw a weed eater in the truck belonging to the client and was fearful that it could be used as a weapon as well.

 The client injured his wrist when the deputy dragged him around by it.
 The client required two surgeries on his wrist.
 One of the surgeries included the installation of hardware.
 The client also sustained a back injury.
 The wrist and back injuries made it difficult for the client to perform at his job which involved lots of manual labor and physical tasks.
+Below are actual photos of the client’s injuries which show abrasions and contusions to his back and knee and scarring from the surgical incision on

 The Monterey County Sheriff’s Office and deputy claimed that the use of force was justified.
 They claimed that the situation rapidly escalated and that the deputy was forced to make split second decisions.
 They further claimed that the client was enraged and aggressive and caused the deputy take the action he took.
 They also claimed that the deputy was by himself in a rural part of Monterey County and had to be cautious and protect himself.
 The Monterey County Sheriff’s Office performed an Internal Affairs Investigation and concluded that the use of force was appropriate.